quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part66_13.5_Integratin.md

 #### Phase Shift and Interference
 Background context: In audio processing, the difference in path lengths between direct sound waves and their reflected counterparts can cause phase shifts.
 These phase shifts can result in either constructive or destructive interference.
 The amount of phase shift is dependent on the path length difference.

-Constructive interference occurs when two wavefronts meet at a point with a phase difference of 0 or an integer multiple of \(2\pi\).
-Destructive interference happens when the phase difference is \(\pi\) (or any odd multiple of \(\pi\)).
+Constructive interference occurs when two wavefronts meet at a point with a phase difference of 0 or an integer multiple of $2\pi $.
+Destructive interference happens when the phase difference is $\pi $(or any odd multiple of $\pi$).

 :p What causes constructive and destructive interference in audio?
 ??x
 Constructive and destructive interference are caused by phase shifts due to different path lengths between direct sound waves and their reflections.
-When the phase difference is an integer multiple of \(2\pi\), the waves reinforce each other (constructive interference).
-If the phase difference is \(\pi\) or an odd multiple, they cancel each other out (destructive interference). x??
+When the phase difference is an integer multiple of $2\pi $, the waves reinforce each other (constructive interference).
+If the phase difference is $\pi$ or an odd multiple, they cancel each other out (destructive interference). x??

 ---